operasoftware/devopera/src/blog/_posts/2008-04-10-opera-mini-for-android.md

 ## How did we do it?

 How did we do it?
-We decided to use the existing Opera Mini code base (even the binary package) instead of creating a separate port, to save on resourses.
+We decided to use the existing Opera Mini code base (even the binary package) instead of creating a separate port, to save on resources.
 We created a special wrapper that translates Java ME (mostly MIDP) API calls into Android API calls.
 The tool used was [MicroEmulator][2] - this is an open source (LGPL) implementation of Java ME that runs on top of Java SE.
 The lead Opera Mini Android developer is also the lead developer of MicroEmulator, so it was an inspired choice!
 The Android platform is similar to Java SE, with the exception of several libraries normally included in Java SE (like AWT/Swing - these are excluded because they would likely be too heavy to fit into the embedded environment.)
 It is therefore fairly simple to port MicroEmulator to run inside Android environment.
 The only major task was to replace the AWT/Swing graphics backend of MicroEmulator with Android specific APIs.

 [2]: http://www.microemu.org/